tpetera/azure-terraform-iac/README.md

 **How to do it:**
 Azure Portal > Subscriptions > *(your subscription)* > Settings (in left menu) > Resource providers >
-Serch for `Microsoft.Compute` > Select and register
+Search for `Microsoft.Compute` > Select and register

 ## Terraform code files